gfreeau/GfreeauGetJWTBundle/README.md

 This bundle supports the AuthenticationSuccessEvent from LexikJWTAuthenticationBundle, read their documentation for more information.
 You can use this event to append more information to your json web token.

-A route must be defined for the url you wish to get your token:
+A route must be defined for the url you wish to use to get your token:

 ```php
 /**